Design

 Nicosia International Airport VE

 A museum installation featuring a reconstructed 3D model of Nicosia International Airport's modern terminal based on LiDAR scans and archival documentation, housed in a custom-designed wooden console with touchscreen navigation and immersive projection.
-I developed the participatory virtual environment to test dissertation methodologies on interface-mediated, co-constructive 'virtual places' for heritage, featuring our WIP "propositional model" for focusing public knowledge towards architectural features, and a period landline phone interface for oral story contribution.
+I developed the participatory virtual environment to test dissertation methodologies on co-constructive virtual places for heritage, featuring a "propositional model" for directing public knowledge toward architectural features, and a period landline phone interface for oral story contribution.
 I also designed and developed the companion website at velab.cloud/nic/en.
-Deployed in a public exhibition at the Bank of Cyprus Cultural Foundation, the project captured over 3,200 play sessions and 300 oral story recordings, generating new qualitative data that enriches, expands, and challenges the site's limited documentation.
+Deployed in a public exhibition at the Bank of Cyprus Cultural Foundation, the project captured over 3,200 play sessions and 300 oral story recordings, generating new qualitative data that expands and challenges the site's limited documentation.
 See the development timeline for in-progress screenshots and photos.

 Paphos Gate: Nicosia

 Multiple VR applications (using Oculus DK2 and HTC Vive) to visualize archaeological findings and a proposed architectural intervention for an urban archaeology project in Nicosia.
 I prototyped and built the applications as a research assistant, developing systems for locomotion, interaction, and gaze-tracking analytics to understand how stakeholders focused on the virtual site.
 These tools engaged everyone from the public to the Department of Antiquities.
 The gaze-tracking data directly informed the design of the final public walkway and was integrated into the permanent VR exhibit at the museum.
-The project spanned a decade and opened to the public in 2024.
+The project spanned a decade before the site and its permanent VR exhibit opened to the public in 2024.

 Quantum Itineraries Live Visuals

 A suite of tools and visualizations in Unity for live-generated 3D visuals projected behind performers at 8K for dome or classical displays, using procedurally generated meshes and shaders.
 I built the system for the Quantum Itineraries music performances, a festival featuring quantum computer music where quantum simulations are core to composition and instrumentation.
-The system used WebRTC to route Unity's output to a mixer, while artists on stage built custom controllers with OSC to drive the visual-state in Unity, all powered by the same data from the quantum computer simulations that created the music.
+The quantum simulation data that generated the music also drove the visuals directly, with WebRTC routing Unity's output to a mixer for the projection.

 Lil Lamp

-A small lamp designed with Taisuke Wakabayashi
+A small lamp designed with Taisuke Wakabayashi.

 Otto Wagner Areal - Peter Kogler

-An AR sculpture garden featuring Peter Kogler's unmade digital sculptures at Wiener Gesundheitsverbund, an Otto Wagner-designed 19th century medical campus now reused as a university and culture campus.
+An AR sculpture garden featuring Peter Kogler's unmade digital sculptures at Wiener Gesundheitsverbund, an Otto Wagner-designed early 20th century medical campus now reused as a university and culture campus.
 I served as technical producer, taking the artist's intricate 3D meshes, creating site-specific shaders to simulate reflection and lighting, and working on-site with Kogler to place, scale, and rotate the virtual works.
 I added features to Wikar for real-time metadata syncing from our Clowder server, enabling the rapid placement of eight complex sculptures in a single day.
 Part of a promotional event.

 MESH AIRFLOW Visualization